 In 2011, the IAEA began implementing the Agency-Wide Information System for Programme Support, or AIPS, covering planning, finance, procurement, project management, human resources and administration.
 Expected to be fully implemented in 2015, AIPS will replace several dozen disparate and often incompatible information systems with a single enterprise resource planning (ERP) system.
-The new system will greatly improve the IAEA's ability to plan, manage and report on its activities, streamline its business processes and enhance financial transparency.
+Already the new system is greatly improving the IAEA's ability to plan, manage and report on its activities, streamline its business processes and enhance its financial transparency.

 The first phase, or "plateau", of AIPS went "live" in January 2011.
 It covered finance, procurement, asset management and the operational management of the IAEA's programmes and projects.